afarhan/bitx40/README.md

 Revision record

+v1.18
+- improved CW performance at higher CW speeds: reduced the delay at the start of CW transmissions (first dit is no longer lost at high speed CW) optimized code so that 1:3 CW-ratio is kept even at high CW speed
+- improved FINE TUNE mode so that exact frequency (at 1 Hz precision) is displayed while the SPOT button is held pressed
+- added an extra option in the SETTINGS menu for setting semiQSK ON or OFF.
+  This may be useful for CW operators who want to manually activate the PTT (e.g. using a foot switch). if semiQSK is ON:
+    radio will automatically switch to CWL (or CWU), and go into TX mode when the morse key goes down go back to RX automatically when the QSKdelay time is exceeded radio will switch back to LSB (or USB) when the operator presses the PTT switch if semiQSK is OFF:
+    operator must activate PTT manually to move the radio in TX pressing the PTT does not affect the mode.
+Use the Function Button to select the desired mode (LSB-USB-CWL-CWU)
+- corrected a bug that FINE TUNE was not properly applied in USB mode

 v1.17.1
 - corrected a bug in v1.17 in the shiftBase() routine that the radio didn't return to the correct frequency after switching VFO's, RIT, SPLIT, FINE TUNE etc.